Powers Boothe, actor in "Agents of S.H.I.E.L.D," dies at 68

 "It's with great sadness that I mourn the passing of my friend Powers Boothe.
 A dear friend, great actor, devoted father and husband," actor Beau Bridges wrote.

-Boothe's co-star in the 1984 warm film "Red Dawn," actress Lea Thompson remembered the actor.
+Boothe's co-star in the 1984 war film "Red Dawn," actress Lea Thompson remembered the actor.

 "I loved acting with you #PowersBoothe you were a gentlemen and a great actor," she wrote.